kiwisincebirth/TRS-80-MODEL-1-K/README.md

 they are quite different than the US Model 1.

 The Japanese "specific" features have been removed to align this back to being a US Model 1.
-This includes the keyboard and japaneese Kana character set support.
+This includes the keyboard and Japanese Kana character set support.

 This system is intended to be used (almost) exclusively with CMOS technology utilizing 74HCT (CMOS TTL compatible) parts.
 Noting traditional 74LS components should work, however this has not been tested